King Klown Logo

 Operational objects

 This is not a “feature.”
 It is a reliability and sovereignty requirement.
+The existing offline-sovereignty page already frames these operating modes explicitly.

-The four guarantees
+The four headline guarantees

 1. Function-based routing